stashed/docs/docs/guides/monitoring/overview/index.md

 ### Backup Metrics

 This section lists the metrics available for Stash.
-Some of the metrics are only available for Stash Enterprise edition.

 **Backup Session Metrics:**